aclysma/async-dispatcher/README.md

 An experiment to adapt [shred](https://github.com/slide-rs/shred) for use with async code.

 The goal of this experiment is to allow asynchronous tasks to acquire resources.
-For example, if you wanted to load data from disk or network and pass it to a shred resource, with this crate you could await an IO task and then continue it with acquiring and using the resource that is going to receive the data.
+For example, if you wanted to load data from disk or network and pass it to a shred resource, using this approach you could await an IO task and then continue it with acquiring and using the resource that is going to receive the data.

 ```rust